 April 29, 1916 - Elmer Long pitched a no-hitter in a 2-0 win over Virginia Military.

 1921 - Clemson joined the Southern Conference and was a charter member.

 1922 - Flint Rhem, one of the Tigers' greatest players of the 20th century, played in his first season at Clemson.
-He played during the 1922-24 seasons and later went on to play 12 Major League seasons with the Saint Louis Cardinals, Philadelphia Phillies, and Boston Braves.
-He had a 105-97 career record with a 4.20 ERA and over 1,500 strikeouts.
+He played during the 1922-24 seasons and later went on to play 12 major league seasons with the St. Louis Cardinals, Philadelphia Phillies and Boston Braves.
+He had a 105-97 career record with a 4.20 ERA and 534 strikeouts.
 He was 20-7 with a 3.21 ERA with the Cardinals in 1926 in his best season.
-He once pitched a no-hitter (in 1924, one year before his rookie season in the Majors) while playing for the Fort Smith (AR) minor league team.
+He once pitched a no-hitter (in 1924, one year before his rookie season in the majors) while playing for the Fort Smith (Ark.) minor league team.
 He struck out 16 batters in the game and made it in "Ripley's Believe It or Not" by not allowing a ball to be hit out of the infield.